-Definition of the Circumference of a Circle
+- What is the Circumference of a Circle?

-Perimeter of a Circle Formula (Circumference Formula)
+Circumference of a Circle Formula

-The perimeter of a circle = 2πR
+The Circumference (or) perimeter of a circle = 2πR

 R is the radius of the circle

-π is the mathematical constant with an approximate (upto two decimal points) value of 3.14
+π is the mathematical constant with an approximate (up to two decimal points) value of 3.14

-Pi (π) is a special mathematical constant, it is the ratio of circumference to diameter of any circle.
+Pi (π) is a special mathematical constant; it is the ratio of circumference to diameter of any circle.

 C is the circumference of the circle